If you are planning a solo trip to Kashmir or Srinagar in particular, you need to read this travel blog.

-Though I am not claiming that it’s unsafe to visit Srinagar, or any other part of Kashmir – as is often advised to people coming from the West – but when you’re here, and a part of you is much aware of the insurgencies that keep happening in the entire region, every now and then, you don’t feel that springy keenness to explore a place so striking and beautiful.
+Though I am not claiming that Srinagar is not safe to travel or that you should not have a solo trip to Kashmir – as is often advised – but when you’re here, and a part of you is much aware of the insurgencies that keep happening in this region, you don’t feel that springy keenness to explore a place so striking and beautiful.

-The Dal Lake is the real draw in Srinagar.
-And the experience of paddling slowly round it on a Shikara, birdwatching, is the highlight.
-But if you can drag yourself away, there is plenty to see – from some of the most beautiful lakes (which, unfortunately, are some of the dirtiest too) to the prettiest mosques in India including Khanqah of Shah-Hamdan, which reveals Muslim Kashmir’s central Asian roots like no other mosque does.
-And if that doesn’t interest you, the neighboring town of Sonmarg and Gulmarg – that have always ruled the Indian film industry, with their superimposing beauty – would definitely do.
+But if you can drag yourself away, there are many places to see in Srinagar – from some of the most beautiful lakes (which, unfortunately, are some of the dirtiest too) to the prettiest mosques in India including Khanqah of Shah-Hamdan, which reveals the roots of central Asian Muslim community like no other mosque does.
+And if that doesn’t interest you, the neighbouring town of Sonmarg and Gulmarg – that have always ruled the Indian film industry, with their superimposing beauty – would definitely do.

-You can also rent a House Boat in Dal Lake for as much as 800 Rupees a night, in one of its safest neighbourhood around Dal Lake.
-But if you look a little further you’ll find Indian army guarding the adjoining streets – something which is a normal day’s routine here.
+You can also rent a houseboat in Dal Lake for as much as 800 Rupees a night, one of the safe places in Srinagar for tourists.
+But if you look a little further you’ll find the Indian army guarding the adjoining streets – something which is a normal day’s routine here.
 Perhaps that’s why, I preferred a four-walled room, over the charm of sleeping in a houseboat.

 My four-walled room was all dusty, as city buses chased each other on the nearby dusty roads.
 The mountains were close too, surrounding me from every direction, and creating a sense of suffocation.

-I found that whatever’s left of the tourism industry in Srinagar lies just around the Dal Lake.
-You walk a couple kilometres away from it, in any direction, and all you see is the emptiness of this place and a bunch of local shopkeepers sitting behind the counter looking wistful, sometimes wary.
-Or a group of young men indulged into a sad conversation around their people and politics.
+I found that whatever’s left of the tourism industry there lies just around the Dal Lake.
+You walk a couple of kilometres away from it, in any direction, and all you see is the emptiness of this place and a bunch of local shopkeepers sitting behind the counter looking wistful, sometimes wary.
+Or a group of young men indulged in a sad conversation around their people and politics.

-But then again Kashmir, and particularly Srinagar, has come a long way to revive itself after more than 20 years of brutal civil war.
+But then again, this place has come a long way to revive itself after more than 20 years of brutal civil war.
 And that’s the reason why many nations including Japan and Britain, among others, have at least lifted their travel advisories against visiting the area.

 But for a solo traveller looking for cultural experiences and a bit of fresh air to breathe, does Srinagar live up to the expectations of being an ideal and a blissful state?
 I don’t think so!